clems4ever/anytype-backup-node/README.md

 [AnyType](https://anytype.io/) is this incredible note-taking app that was released in the opensource.

-This project aims to spawn a AnyType self-hosted backup node for keeping your personal data private on your own devices and network.
+This project aims to spawn a AnyType self-hosted dockerized backup node for keeping your personal data private on your own devices and network.
 Note that keeping the data on AnyType servers is fine in terms of security and privacy because it is end-to-end encrypted.
 However, having a self-hosted backup node provides an extra layer of security as well as a bigger space than 1GB for storing files but at the **non-negligible** cost of maintaining the infrastructure.

-Please note that, as easy as it is to spawn a backup node with this project, it is far from the only thing to do to end up with a fully working self-hosted setup.
-I highly advise you not to use this project if you do not have a deep understanding of the internals of anytype.
-Maintaining, i.e., fixing and upgrading this infrastructure is not an easy thing.
+Please note that, as easy as it is to spawn a backup node with this project, it is not the only thing to do to end up with a fully working self-hosted setup including clients.
+I would highly advise not to use this project if you do not have a deep understanding of the internals of anytype because fixing and upgrading this infrastructure is not an easy thing.
 Moreover, you will still need to build the clients for your devices, which is definitely not a no-brainer.

+*This project is my own independant contribution to the Anytype project, therefore it is not maintained by the Anytype team.*

 ## Disclaimer of Liability